Brown Butter Mixed Berry Cobbler // Video

 Easier than pie!
-Brown Butter Berry Cobbler is the quick, easy dessert that screams summertime.
-Nutty brown butter adds a modern twist to the cobbler topping that you will absolutely drool over.
+Brown Butter Mixed Berry Cobbler is the quick, easy dessert that screams summertime.
+Nutty brown butter adds a nutty twist to the cobbler topping that you will absolutely drool over.

 Can you believe it’s the end of June already?
 Summer just started and it already feels like it’s just flying on by!
 I’ve been eyeing up all the amazing things popping up at the farmer’s market lately like the first zucchini, early season tomatoes and summer’s sweetest berries.
 It’s like an edible rainbow each and every time I go.